OpenNMT/OpenNMT-py/docs/source/options/build_vocab.rst

     :prog: build_vocab.py

     Transform/BART : @before
-        This transform will not take effet when building vocabulary.
+        ..
+Caution:: This transform will not take effect when building vocabulary.

     Transform/SwitchOut : @before
-        This transform will not take effet when building vocabulary.
+        ..
+Caution:: This transform will not take effect when building vocabulary.